SMC-Presales-Accelerators/SMC-Presales-Accelerators.github.io/index.md

+---
+layout: page
-# Welcome to the Presales Accelerator Repository for SMC East at Microsoft
+title: Welcome to the Presales Accelerator Repository for SMC East at Microsoft
+---
 This site hosts a collection of videos, links, tutorials, and other content intended to help accelerate customers' journey in the Azure Cloud.

 ## Content Index